MicrosoftDocs/cloud-adoption-framework/docs/manage/design-principles.md

 Most business interruptions equate to some form of technical debt, or deficiency in the architecture.
 For existing deployments, systems design improvements can be viewed as payments against existing technical debt.
 For new deployments, systems design improvements can be viewed as avoidance of technical debt.
 The next section, "Automated remediation," looks at ways to address technical debt that can't or shouldn't be addressed.

-To help improve system design, learn more about the [Azure Architecture Framework](https://docs.microsoft.com/azure/architecture/guide/pillars).
+To help improve system design, learn more about the [Microsoft Azure Well-Architected Framework](https://docs.microsoft.com/azure/architecture/guide/pillars).
 As your system design improves, return to this article to find new opportunities to improve and scale the improvements across your environment.

 ### Automated remediation